4forces/project1/README.md

 <img src="images/xd1.png" width="150" style="margin: 0;"> <img src="images/xd2.png" width="150" style="margin: 0;"> <img src="images/xd3.png" width="150" style="margin: 0;">

 ### Appearance
 The new site has a similar color theme with the original website, which is light-blue.
-Blue tones are related to stability, peace and calmness.
+Blue tones are related to stability, peace and calmness - the qualities of meditation.

 ### Features and Pages
 The following points were kept in mind in the design of the website: